 GRUB is Manchester’s biggest and friendliest street food venue with an ever-rotating line-up of food stalls cooking delicious grub fresh to order by passionate chefs.
 GRUB only works with small independent businesses, championing locally sourced food and drink so you know they have the good stuff – from momos to gyros to vegan bakes.

 Visit the Manchester Cathedral

 Situated in the heart of the Medieval Quarter, Manchester Cathedral is not only a beautiful place of worship but a Grade 1 listed masterpiece and home to a vast ancient archive.
-Their lively and inclusive programme of events is not to be missed as we celebrate its 600th anniversary this year.
+Its lively and inclusive programme of events is not to be missed as it celebrates its 600th anniversary this year.

 Explore the Greater Manchester Police Museum

-Trust us on this one, the GMP Museum is one of Manchester’s best-kept secrets!
-This isn’t just a fan favourite amongst the city’s history buffs, but is widely loved by the entire community.
-Browse their extensive archive, get a glimpse of an 1895 Magistrates Court and come face to face with their historic equipment, evidence and cars - try not to get yourself locked up overnight in the spooky cells though!
+Trust us on this one, the GMP Museumis one of Manchester’s best-kept secrets!
+This isn’t just a fan favourite among the city’s history buffs, but is widely loved by the entire community.
+Browse the extensive archive, get a glimpse of an 1895 Magistrates Court and come face to face with historic police equipment, evidence and cars.
+Try not to get yourself locked up overnight in the spooky cells though.

 Become a Library Peer Network Mentor